-- Clothing may not advertise alcohol, cigarettes, drugs, entertainment groups, or the like. - Shirts/tops must be long enough to be tucked in.
-NO muscle shirts or tank tops are allowed. - Athletic shorts and regular shorts for boys are to be no more than 2 inch above the knee and loose fitting. - Athletic shorts and/or other tag day shorts for girls must be no shorter than 2 inches above the knee and loose fitting. - Girls' shirts and dresses must have straps that are at least 2 inches wide and tops cannot be low cut.
+- Clothing may not advertise alcohol, cigarettes, drugs, or anything objectionable to Catholic principles. - Shirts/tops must be long enough to be tucked in.
+NO muscle shirts or tank tops are allowed. - Athletic shorts and regular shorts for boys are to be no more than 2 inches above the knee and loose fitting. - Athletic shorts and/or other tag day shorts for girls must be at least fingertip length. - Girls' shirts and dresses must have straps that are at least 2 inches wide and tops cannot be low cut. - Girls' shirts and dresses that expose the midriff may not be worn. - Girls' shirts, dresses, blouses, etc., cannot have an open back, keyhole back, or any type of opening that shows bare skin at shoulder level or further down. - Appropriate undergarments must be worn.

-- Girls' shirts and dresses that expose the midriff may not be worn. - Girls' shirts, dresses, blouses, etc., cannot have an open back, keyhole back, or any type of opening that shows bare skin at shoulder level or further down. - Appropriate undergarments must be worn. - Undergarments must not be visible. - See-through garments may not be worn - Girl's shorts must be at least fingertip length. - Yoga pants and leggings must be worn with a top that covers the bottom all around. - Skirts, skorts, and dresses must be at least the same length as uniform skirts. - Capri pants may be worn. - Jeans may be worn, cannot be ripped, frayed, oversized, knees out, or "low riders". - Regulations regarding make-up and jewelry still apply unless special consideration has been authorized by the principal. - No high heels, flip-flops, sandals, open-toed shoes, Crocs, or skateboard shoes. - All shoes must be securely tied or fastened. - No coloring of hair unless allowed by administration.
+- Undergarments must not be visible. - See-through garments may not be worn - Yoga pants and leggings must be worn with a top that covers the bottom all around. - Skirts, skorts, and dresses must be at least the same length as uniform skirts. - Capri pants may be worn. - Jeans may be worn, cannot be ripped, frayed, oversized, knees out, or "low riders". - Regulations regarding make-up and jewelry still apply unless special consideration has been authorized by the principal. - No high heels, flip-flops, sandals, open-toed shoes, Crocs, or skateboard shoes. - All shoes must be securely tied or fastened. - No coloring of hair unless allowed by administration.